Roll Forming Blog

 Since the turn of the 20th century -- or perhaps much earlier -- roll forming has been used to quickly and cost-effectively produce metal parts for many industries.

 But there's always room for improvement, right?
-If you learn how to cut corners without sacrificing quality -- or work with a supplier who can do so for you -- roll forming can be one of the most cost-effective methods of shaping metal in existence.
+If you learn how to cut corners without sacrificing quality or work with a supplier who can do so for you roll forming can be one of the most cost-effective methods of shaping metal in existence.
+Let’s dive into other roll forming advantages that help reduce costs and improve efficiency.

 Unlike turret punching or press braking, roll forming offers the advantage of combining multiple operations in the formation of a single part.
 This time-saving capability eliminates the need for multiple stations or moving materials across the floor, decreasing production time and labor costs.